Dale Husemoller

-Dale Husemöller (also spelled Husemoller) is an American mathematician specializing in algebraic topology and homological algebra who is known for his books on fibre bundles, elliptic curves, and, in collaboration with John Milnor, symmetric bilinear forms.
+Dale Husemöller (also spelled Husemoller) was an American mathematician specializing in algebraic topology and homological algebra who is known for his books on fibre bundles, elliptic curves, and, in collaboration with John Milnor, symmetric bilinear forms.

 Life and career

 Husemöller was born in 1933 in Austin, Minnesota, USA.
 He earned his BA in mathematics at the University of Minnesota (December 1952).
 He began his graduate career there as a physicist, transferring to Harvard University in 1953.
 There, he switched from physics to the PhD program in mathematics.

 He completed his Ph.D. at Harvard University in 1959.
 His doctoral supervisor was Lars Ahlfors.
 His dissertation topic was Mappings, Automorphisms and Coverings of Riemann Surfaces.